HaxBountyHunter/VN-Mod/README.md

   * G Spike + Boost mechanics
   * Core state handling and packet routing

-> *"Every core piece of this script was written by HaX BountyHunter from scratch to make the smoothest, cleanest mod base for MooMoo.io."*
+> *"Every core piece of this script was written by HaxBountyHunter from scratch to make the smoothest, cleanest mod base for MooMoo.io."*

 ---

 ### **Mod Menu**

-The **ESC toggle menu** used in some builds **was not made by HaX BountyHunter**.
+The **ESC toggle menu** used in some builds **was not made by HaxBountyHunter**.
 It was created by **Meow???**, who likely used ChatGPT to generate most of the UI logic for:

 * ESC Menu display